Swagbucks is the cream of the crop when it comes to sites that pay you for completing tasks like taking surveys, playing games and watching videos.

 - SurveySavvy: If SurveySavvy disqualifies you from a paid survey, it’ll give you an entry into a cash prize drawing.
 This site offers earning methods besides surveys, too.
 You only need $1 in earnings to request cash-out via check.
 Checks are the only payment method.

-- Toluna: You can take surveys and test products.
-You get to keep the products.
-You can cash out once you reach $10 (30,000 rewards points) in earnings.
-Rewards can take a long time to deliver, though, and points expire in 16 months.
+- Toluna: You can cash out once you reach $10 (30,000 rewards points) in earnings.
+Rewards can take a long time to deliver, though, and points expire in 12 months.
+Learn more in our Toluna review.

 Cash-Back Shopping Sites